-These codes correspond to items PEIO1OCD and PEIO2OCD in positions 860-863 and 868-871 of the Basic CPS record layout in all months.
+These codes correspond to items PTIO1OCD and PTIO2OCD in positions 860-863 and 868-871 of the Basic CPS record layout in all months, except the ASEC files.
 In ASEC, these codes correspond to items PEIOOCC and OCCUP of the Persons Record.
 These codes are also applicable for any other CPS supplements that collect occupation data.